Important Information

 Discover how to develop a trading plan with our comprehensive article.
 Learn what a trading plan entails and how it can transform your trading journey.

-‘Buy the Rumour, Sell the News’ Example
+A Real-World Example of ‘Buy the Rumour, Sell the News’

 A common example of the ‘Buy the Rumour, Sell the News’ strategy is seen around company earnings reports and central bank interest rate announcements.
 Traders often buy stocks or currencies based on the anticipation of positive outcomes, such as higher company revenues or an expected interest rate hike, driven by rumours or analyst forecasts.